italia/spid-saml-check/specs-compliance-tests/README.md

 [Tox](#) based environment to check the SPID specifications compliance of SP and IDP.

+SPID Compliance has been developed and is maintained by AgID - Agenzia per l'Italia Digitale

 The environment is organised in test suites, which are labeled as `strict` (*must be* specifications), `certs` (crypto specifications) and `extra` (*would be* specifications).
 The list of test suites includes: